 - a.
 The charges against the student are not supported by substantial evidence. - b.
-The student's removal is otherwise in violation of law, including the district's code of conduct. - c.
+The student's removal is otherwise in violation of law, including the District's Code of Conduct. - c.
 The conduct warrants suspension from school pursuant to Education Law #3214 and a suspension will be imposed.

 The principal/designee may overturn a removal at any point (pursuant to reasons outlined in the paragraph above) between receiving the referral form issued by the teacher and the end of the school day following the 48-hour period for the informal conference, if a conference is requested.
-No student removed from the classroom by the teacher will be permitted to return to the classroom until the principal makes a final determination, or the period of removal expires, whichever is less.
+No student removed from the classroom by the teacher will be permitted to return to the classroom until the principal makes a final determination.